cleipski/Citibike/README.md

 <img src="img/subscriber_demographics_2016.png" width="600"/>

-> Engagement among women 35 to 55 years of age grew stronger from 2015 to 2016 than for their male peers.
+> Growth in engagement among women 35 to 55 years of age was stronger from 2015 to 2016 than for their male peers.

 <img src="img/subscriber_growth_ratio_2015_2016.png" width="300"/>